-The Midpeninsula Regional Open Space District (District) is regularly approached by outside agencies seeking to provide funds for and/or request the ability to implement mitigation work on District lands to offset impacts caused by their offsite projects.
-The District also occasionally has the need to purchase external compensatory mitigation credits for work occurring on District lands (e.g. for the Ravenswood Bay Trail Project).
+The Midpeninsula Regional Open Space District (District) is regularly approached by outside agencies seeking to provide funding and/or request the ability to implement mitigation work on District lands required by regulatory agencies to offset impacts caused by their offsite projects.
+The District also very rarely has the need to purchase external compensatory mitigation credits for work occurring on District lands (e.g. for the Ravenswood Bay Trail Project R-19-19).
 To date, mitigation requests and mitigation purchase options have been considered on a case-by-case basis.
-The goal of the draft Mitigation Policy (Attachments 1 through 3) is to provide a framework and adaptive criteria to guide future District decisions.
+The proposed Mitigation Policy (Attachments 1 and 2) and associated revisions to the Resource Management Policies (RMPs) Attachments (3 and 4) provide a framework and adaptive criteria to guide future District decisions.
+The proposed Mitigation Policy also guides mitigation practices for the District's own projects.